FistOfTheNorthStar/RailsArduino/README.md

 Hopefully this can get you started in using Rails with Arduino.
 You can edit as you please.

+## Raspbian

+Be prepared to do a bit of extra configuring.
+There are major differences that you need to take into account if you are goint to use Raspbian on the RaspberryPi.
+First remember that installing all the necessary dependencies you might need to make sure that the user you are running as will have sufficient privileges.
+Check MySQL sock and change it in the database.yml, run `mysqladmin variables | grep 'socket'` and add that.
+Remember to check where Arduino is connected and add it to the config.yml, for me it was `/dev/ttyAMC0` I would consider installing a lighter OS, but you might get into other trouble.
+Then you need to uncomment bootsnap from the Gemfile and config/boot.rb, it does not compile correctly.

 ### ToDo

 - Run this on a Raspberry Pi with a touch screen